 Las Vegas may be situated smack dab in the middle of the desert but that doesn’t mean you can’t still enjoy a little island fun during your stay here.
 And this weekend you can enjoy the bright lights of the city while also escaping to the tropical island of Hawaii during the Pure Aloha Festival at the Rio.

-Beginning today, the Rio Las Vegas is saying “aloha!” all weekend long as the Pure Aloha Festival, presented by Vizzun Entertainment dances its way into the city.
-The biannual event features more than 100 island craft & merchandise booths, authentic food vendors and amusement rides.
+Beginning April 17 the Rio Las Vegas is saying “aloha!” all weekend long as the Pure Aloha Festival, presented by Vizzun Entertainment dances its way into the city.
+The biannual event features more than 100 island craft & merchandise booths, authentic food vendors, evening concerts and a large carnival with midway rides.
 And like everything Las Vegas puts on, this Aloha Festival is chalk full of food and entertainment you just can’t find anywhere else, except for Hawaii of course!

 As far as entertainment goes, guests can watch the Hula dance as dance groups from across the country perform the popular Hawaii dance.
 The 45-minute performance features as many as 170 hula dancers, aged 3 to 80.

 There will also be plenty of concerts available for an additional fee.
 On Saturday, the festival will hold the biggest Spring Break concert featuring island music in Las Vegas, as the hottest musicians come together and celebrate the spirit of Hawaii.
 Headlining the show is Na Hoku Hanohano, multi-award-winner Fuji, along with Spawnbreezie, Bonafide and New Zealand’s House of Shem.
 Doors open at 4 p.m. and the concert starts at 5 p.m.

 Here is Pure Aloha’s Performance Schedule

 4:00 p.m.
 Doors Open

 5:00 p.m.
 Tribal Theory